antoniablair/pyladies_scraping_workshop/imdb_exercise_2.md

 In your command line terminal, type `touch imdb_scraper.py` to create a new python file named `imdb_scraper`.

-We’ll be able to run this script by typing `python imdb_scraper.py` in command line.
+We’ll eventually be able to run this script by typing `python imdb_scraper.py` in command line.
 But first we need to add our code to it.

 Type `open imdb_scraper.py` (or use the text editor of your choice) to edit the file.